Ten Rules For Finding The Right Pet For You And Your Family

-Personal life today is quite different from what it was when Ozzie & Harriet kept house.
-In those days, most families had larger dogs like collies and boxers and sometimes a short-haired cat or two that went in and out of doors as it pleased.
+Life at home is quite different from what it was for your parents.
+In those earlier days, most families had larger dogs like collies and boxers and sometimes a short-haired cat or two that went in and out of doors as it pleased.
 The nuclear family consisted of a husband and a stay-at-home wife and two and one half children.
-I do not know if today’s life is better or worse but it is certainly different.
+I do not know if today’s life is better or worse, but it is certainly different.
 I have been treating my clients pets for many years.

 No Impulse Shopping